semgrep/semgrep-docs/docs/semgrep-code/policies.md

     <dd>The rule pane displays the rules that Semgrep scans use to detect findings and allows you to edit their assigned rule modes.
 You can make these edits either one by one or through bulk editing of many rules.
 You can also use the <strong>Search for rule names or ids</strong> box.
 See <a href="#policies-filter-reference">Policies filter reference</a> for more information.</dd>
 </dl>

-## Blocking a PR or MR through rule modes
+## Block a PR or MR through rule modes

 Semgrep enables you to set a **workflow action** based on the presence of a finding.
 Workflow actions include: